 To ensure that your gold fish big head lives a long, healthy life, feed them a high-quality diet and keep their goldfish tank clean.
 Plenty of hiding areas in the tank will also help reduce stress levels and promote longevity!

-Commonly Asked Questions about Goldfish with Big Heads (FAQ)
+Commonly Asked Questions about The Fancy Goldfish with Big Brain (FAQ)

 What Are Those Fish with Big Heads?

 Big brain goldfish are usually goldfish.
-The most popular type of big-headed goldfish is the Oranda, which has an egg-shaped head with a distinctive “hood.”
+The most popular type of fat headed goldfish is the Oranda, which has an egg-shaped head with a distinctive “hood.”
 Other breeds of big-headed goldfish include Lionhead, Bubble Eye, Ranchu, and Telescope.

 Do Big Headed Goldfish Need Extra Care?